Davesplendid/david-ejikeme2/README.md

 # david ejikeme

-    9. What is a .git Directory?
-    10. What happens if the .git directory gets deleted?

 1. What is the difference between Git and Github? a.Git is an open-source distributed version control system (DVCS). it proves to be an excellent software. while GitHub is a Web-based Git version control repository hosting service. b.Git is a software while GitHub is a service